UNINETT/appstore-app-etherpad/helm/README.md

 Sometimes the port is used, which you can see from the `Connection refused` messages.
 Use a different port then.
 Update Dataporten accordingly.

-Congratiolations!
+Congratulations!
 You've now deployed an application all by yourself!
 Wasn't this way easier than doing this by hand?